Expressing Colostrum Antenatally

 How often can I express colostrum?

-Information varies considerably from once a day26 to at least four times a day27.
+Information varies considerably from once a day (Cox, 2006) to at least four times a day (Wrightington, Wigan and Leigh NHS, 2019).
 Mothers in the DAME study expressed twice per day.
+La Leche League GB suggests expressing for three to five minutes up to three times a day (LLLGB, 2022).
 Your own NHS trust may have their own recommendations.

 Some women find they can’t express colostrum before birth, this doesn’t mean they will have difficulty with breast milk production after birth.